Raphael H. Cohen: Management Boosters

 Cohen started Management Boosters in 2001, as a division of Getratex SA, to provide executive education, mentoring and lecturing services to business schools and corporations on innovation, intrapreneurship and leadership.

 University of Geneva

 From 2001 to 2021, Cohen was the academic co-director of the entrepreneurship specialization of the eMBA of the University of Geneva, Switzerland, an executive MBA focusing on innovation, entrepreneurship and business development.

 Academic contributions

 IpOp Model

-Cohen created the as a roadmap for the pre-project/ideation stage of opportunity or project analysis.
+Cohen created the IpOp Model as a roadmap for the pre-project/ideation stage of opportunity or project analysis.
 The model is meant to help innovators analyze and mature their idea to produce an opportunity case or a business plan to convince themselves as well as decision-makers, such as investors or management, of the merits of the opportunity.
 It has been used by a number of companies for innovative projects including Nestlé, Oracle, Bühler, SICPA and the French Post.